RESEARCH STARTER

 The methods used by paparazzi during the 1950s were flashy and shocking.
 They used cameras with flashes that recharged very slowly, so they needed to get close and shoot quickly.
 Many paid assistants to drive them around on scooters called Vespas.
 They swiftly rode in close, surprised a celebrity with a click of the shutter, and sped away seconds later.
 Secchiaroli was one of the most successful photographers of this era.
 He learned that he could earn many thousands more for a photo of an extremely angry celebrity than for an ordinary shot, and he found ways to get such photos.

 American photographer Ron Galella (b.
 1931) went even further.
 He operated in New York City, where he shadowed Jackie Onassis (1929–94).
 In 1972, she famously filed and won a lawsuit against Galella.
-He had to stay at least one hundred yards from her home and at least fifty yards from Onassis and her children.
+He had to stay at least 100 yards (300 feet) from her home and at least 50 yards (150 feet) from Onassis and her children.
 Other celebrities objected to Galella’s attentions more forcefully.
 Actor Marlon Brando (1924–2004) attacked Galella, breaking his jaw.
-Galella was also beaten up by the bodyguards of actor Richard Burton (1925–84).
+Galella was also beaten up by the bodyguards of actor Richard Burton (1925–1984).

 Modern Paparazzi

 Paparazzi try to get unique photos so they can sell them for a lot of money.
 They want to get photos that no other photographer has.
-Photos of celebrities who rarely are out in public, are with their children, or look unkempt often sell well.
+This can include photos of celebrities who rarely are out in public, are with their children, or look unkempt often sell well.

 Sometimes paparazzi break the law to get unusual photos.
 Some break into celebrities’ homes or lie to get into private events.
 They may use telephoto lenses to secretly take photos or even set up hidden cameras.
 Some have even deliberately provoked celebrities, taunting them or getting very close in order to get a reaction they can photograph.